Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

-[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
 The company also provides awareness training on workers' rights and has established a sexual harassment policy to protect and provide guidance on complaint management.
-This information is externally verified by Control Union.
+This information is externally verified by BSI.

 -